bzf-2018/academic-kickstart/content/projects/ai4db.md

 ---

-**2.2) LEARNT: A Practical Estimator for Cardinality of LIKE Queries with Formal Accuracy Guarantees (*under review*) ([Code](https://github.com/DataAutonomyLab/ce4str))**
+**2.2) Cardinality Estimation of LIKE Queries with Formal Accuracy Guarantees ([Code](https://github.com/DataAutonomyLab/ce4str))**

-This paper proposes LEARNT, a practical and theoretically grounded estimator for cardinality estimation of LIKE queries on string data, including prefix, suffix, and substring patterns.
+This work proposes a practical and theoretically grounded estimator for cardinality estimation of LIKE queries on string data, including prefix, suffix, and substring patterns.
 It reformulates estimation as a bucket classification problem, enabling formal Q-error bounds when queries are correctly classified.
-LEARNT introduces a memory-efficient bucketed layered filter architecture using Bloom filters and lookup tables, along with dedicated strategies for handling empty-answer queries and long patterns.
-Experiments on real datasets show that LEARNT achieves 1.3–1.7× lower estimation error and up to 70× faster construction compared to state-of-the-art methods, while maintaining low storage overhead.
+Our method introduces a memory-efficient bucketed layered filter architecture using Bloom filters and lookup tables, along with dedicated strategies for handling empty-answer queries and long patterns.
+Experiments on real datasets show that our method achieves 1.3–1.7× lower estimation error and up to 70× faster construction compared to state-of-the-art methods, while maintaining low storage overhead.

 {{< figure_video src="projects/ai4db/learnt.png" width="600" library="1" >}}